fangya9072/demo/README.md

 ```
 which should output 'nvm' if the installation was successful.

-#### Install Node.js via NVM
+#### Install Node.js via nvm
 ```
 nvm install node
 ```

-#### Verify Node and npm installation
+#### Verify Node.js and npm installation
-npm is a tool installed with Node.js, which means that when you download Node.js, you automatically get npm installed on your computer.
+npm is a package manager for Node.js packages, and it is installed with Node.js, which means that when you download Node.js, you automatically get npm installed on your computer.
 ```
 node -v
 npm -v
 ```
-which should output the version of node and npm on your mac if the installation was successful.
+which should output the version of Node.js and npm if the installation was successful.

 ## Intall Expo CLI